Updated: Feb 22

 For me, I spent a lot of time online and in classes at the hospital learning about what to expect during my pregnancy, the birth, and very little time outside of breastfeeding basics on what it would be like in postpartum.

 A month or two after my son was born, I learned about the importance of a support network in addition to my spouse.
 I learned about doulas and the amazing job they do to ensure that birth plans/wishes are followed, comfort measures are in place, and more!
 I learned that there are birth and postpartum doulas that carry out different roles and responsibilities.
 They serve as a coach and an advocate and I believe they are a vital component to a parent’s journey into parenthood.
 At some point in the future, it is a desire of mine to certify as a doula.

 If you’re reading my blog and are interested in a doula for you or a loved one, message me and I’ll share some resources.
-If you’re grieving a loss, there are doulas who can also support you on this journey.
+If you’re grieving a loss, there are doulas that have specialized training in this area who can support you on this journey.

 Let’s pivot, this blog post is also about another important factor that many families don’t consider and that’s nutrition.
 I didn’t.
 It wasn’t even on my radar.
 Unfortunately, because of the lack of attention or the desire to learn the importance of eating healthy, I suffered in my third trimester and even prior to my pregnancy, I dealt with years of GI issues.
 My son was born in 2008.
 It wasn’t until 2009, after I had made some food changes, that I started to feel better.
 That year I started a blog sharing tips on what was working for me and the education I was learning.
 Three years later, I certified as a health coach!